bobbybol/functional-programming-in-javascript/README.md

 // find tigers
 // and we can even break up the code to make it more reusable let isTiger = function(feline) {
-  // the isTiger function returns true if we find atiger return feline.subspecies === 'atiger'
+  // the isTiger function returns true if we pass it atiger return feline.subspecies === 'atiger'
 }